 What is plasmacytoma?

 Plasmacytoma refers to a tumour consisting of abnormal plasma cells that grows within the soft tissue or bony skeleton.
-It can be present as a discreet solitary mass of abnormal plasma cells, in which case it is termed a "solitary" plasmacytoma or it can be present as part of a systemic disorder - called multiple myeloma.
-Multiple myeloma is a type of blood cancer of the plasma cells which are found in the bone marrow.
-The prognosis and treatment of solitary plasmacytomas is very different to multiple myeloma.
+It can be present as a discreet solitary mass of abnormal plasma cells, in which case it is termed a “solitary” plasmacytoma or it can be present as part of myeloma.
+The prognosis and treatment of solitary plasmacytomas is very different to myeloma.

 Plasma cells are a type of white blood cell that develops from mature B-lymphocytes in the bone marrow.
 They play an important role in protecting the body against infection and disease by producing proteins called immunoglobulins (Ig), also known as antibodies.